This site is supported by you, the reader. If you make a purchase through one of my links, I may earn a small commission. Learn more here.

 Not only are coni-pans great for marten and fisher trapping, they work excellent on the mink line, especially in baited pocket sets.

-Here are a couple of coni-pan options you can check out:
+Here are a couple of coni-pan options you can check out (links to Ebay):